The Average Cost of Adoption - What to Expect

 How Can I Prepare for the Average Cost of an Adoption?

 Most people don’t have $70,000 lying around.
 Being able to afford the average cost of adoption takes planning and preparation.
 Start budgeting early on if you believe adoption is right for you.
 Keep in mind that American Adoptions has ways to help you stay within your adoption budget, and you can always speak with your adoption specialist about this.

 There are also adoption grants available from many different organizations.
 As hopeful adoptive parents, you can apply for these grants and loans to help ease the financial burden associated with the adoption process.
 While no one is giving grants that equal the average cost of an adoption, these grants can still be a big help.

-To learn more about the average cost of adoption, you can call 1-800-ADOPTION to speak with an adoption specialist.
-You can also request more free information about adoption at any time.
+To learn more about the average cost of adoption, you can click here to get more free information.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.